Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 2. Invest globally, borrow locally.

-Creative think tanks and branding consultants charge thousands of dollars to invent identities for businesses.
-Those on a budget can concoct candidates for stardom by following these 19 steps.
+Creative think tanks and branding consultants charge tens of thousands of dollars to invent identities for businesses.
+If you're on a budget, you can concoct candidates for stardom by following these 19 steps.

 In a hurry?
-Download a PDF version of this page with clickable links for future reference.
+Download a PDF version of this page with additional clickable reference links.

 Part 1: Create Name/Tag Line Candidates